platformplane/catalog-crossplane/README.md

 - iterate until you are happy
 - if everything works, create a merge request, assign it to a Nimbus team member and ask for a review
 - merge the merge request after it got approved
-- if wanted tag the merge commit with a version number (e.g. `0.0.1`)
+- if wanted, tag the merge commit with a version number (e.g. `0.0.1`)
 - coordinate the release with the Nimbus team who has to update the `crossplane` ConfigMap in the `platformplane` namespace on Nimbus so that other developers can use it

 ## How to debug e.g. a new helm-based catalog item

 - does the claim exist and what is its state?
 Describe it to see the status.
   `k get dclconstellations`
 - what is the state of the corresponding composite?
   `k get dclconstellationcomposite`
   `k get dclconstellationcomposite dclconstellation-sample-hx5hk -o jsonpath='{.status.conditions}'`
-- what is the state of the helm release?
+- what is the state of the managed resource (in this case the helm release)?
   `k get releases`
   `k get release dclconstellation-sample-hx5hk-n5r6r -o jsonpath='{.status.conditions}'`
 - what is the status of the pkg.crossplane.io configurations?
   `k get configurations`
   `k get configuration catalog-items-lgtdev -o jsonpath='{.status.conditions}'`
+- what is the status of the pkg.crossplane.io providers?
+  `k get providers`
+  `k get providers provider-helm -o jsonpath='{.status.conditions}'`

 ## Further improvements